edX Online

 Specialized programs, like those in engineering or healthcare, may require a bachelor's degree in a related field, prior professional experience, or licensure.

 International students may need to take the Test of English as a Foreign Language (TOEFL) to demonstrate English proficiency and provide degree equivalency.
-International students also may pay higher application fees.
+They may also pay higher application fees.

 Consider applying to multiple programs to increase your chances of acceptance.
-Tailor your application to each program, keep track of deadlines, and be mindful of the application fees, which can be costly for some individuals.
+Tailor your application to each program, keep track of deadlines, and be mindful of the application fees, which can be costly.

 Step 4: Enroll in a master's program and finish the coursework